-EDIT 3/18: Starting tomorrow, we are closing our lobby to reduce the number of face-to-face interactions between clients and staff as much as possible.
+We have closed our lobby to reduce the number of face-to-face interactions between clients and staff as much as possible.
 We do not take this decision lightly, but we feel it is an important step in preventing the spread of COVID-19.
 We still have staff available to help over the phone, via email or online - call 402.476.4357, email firstname.lastname@example.org or message us on Facebook.
 We continue to distribute food and diapers in a drive-thru format.

 New Hours for Distribution at CFPIN